 Showing sellers that you’re pre-qualified is helpful, especially in competitive markets.
 But having a pre-approval letter gives you a greater advantage.
 A seller may choose to accept a bid from a potential buyer who has a pre-approval over someone with a pre-qualification letter.

 Step 5:Find a House That Fits Your Budget

 Each property comes with its own set of details to consider — including the state of its heating and cooling systems as well as the need to update landscaping and make improvements.
 Following these steps will help you buy a house you can actually afford:

 Stick to Your Budget

 Make it a top priority to stick to your budget.
-Once you start wandering off budget you’ll begin dipping into your reserves meant for rainy days.
-Straying too far from your budget can put you in an uncomfortable position of constantly wondering if you can keep up with your property expenses.
+Once you start wandering off budget, you’ll begin dipping into the reserves meant for rainy days.
 Don’t allow yourself to become house poor; you want to enjoy life in your new home without the worries.

 Learn Each House’s Hidden Costs

 An essential aspect of your house-shopping homework includes learning about applicable property taxes and homeowner’s association (HOA) or condominium fees.
 A more affluent neighborhood generally translates to higher property taxes.
 A property located in a master-planned community will have an HOA agreement with fees for the upkeep and maintenance of the subdivision.